openstack/openstack-manuals/doc/admin-guide/source/networking-auth.rst

 service API v2.0
 Reference <http://developer.openstack.org/api-ref/identity/v2/>`__.
-When the Identity service is enabled, it is not mandatory to specify the tenant ID for resources in create requests because the tenant ID is derived from the authentication token.
+When the Identity service is enabled, it is not mandatory to specify the project ID for resources in create requests because the project ID is derived from the authentication token.

-The default authorization settings only allow administrative users to create resources on behalf of a different tenant.
+The default authorization settings only allow administrative users to create resources on behalf of a different project.
 Networking uses information received from Identity to authorize user requests.
 Networking handles two kind of authorization policies: